 The fellow would be placed in the foodborne/waterborne team within the Communicable Disease Branch of the Epidemiology Section under the state's Division of Public Health.
 The state's foodborne team consists of four individuals: a public health veterinarian who supervises the team; a foodborne epidemiologist; a nurse consultant; and an administrative assistant.
-As a decentralized state, this group is responsible for investigating every reportable foodborne condition and reporting to CDC, gathering supplemental information requested by CDC, investigating clusters of illness identified by our state lab and/or CDC, providing training to local health departments, providing technical assistance to local health departments, maintaining relationships with partners through the NC Food Safety and Defense Task Force, effectively communicating with the public and health care providers, and other duties as assigned.
+As a decentralized state, this group is responsible for reviewing every reportable foodborne condition's interview and reporting to CDC, gathering supplemental information requested by CDC, investigating clusters of illness identified by our state lab and/or CDC, providing training to local health departments, providing technical assistance to local health departments, maintaining relationships with partners through the NC Food Safety and Defense Task Force, effectively communicating with the public and health care providers, surveillance, outbreak response, and other duties as assigned.

-The Fellow's anticipated day-to-day activities include checking our surveillance system to close out events and report to CDC, investigating and reporting clusters identified by our state lab and/or CDC partners and working on special projects regarding modernizing our surveillance and data analysis practices.
-These activities will evolve as the Fellow gains an understanding of our systems and comfort with independent work.
+The Fellow's anticipated day-to-day activities include checking our surveillance system to close out events and report to CDC, investigating and reporting clusters identified by our state lab and/or CDC partners and working on special projects regarding modernizing our surveillance and data analysis practices as well as projects with other programs within our unit.
+Our unit tends to be responsive in nature, especially the foodborne/waterborne program.
+Many days are unpredictable, especially during summer and fall, since we're called upon to assist local health department with outbreak response.
+The Fellow will be expected to fully participate in these activities, but they will evolve as the Fellow gains an understanding of our systems and comfort with independent work.
 Initial activities will include shadowing to understand processes and talking with staff about what we all do and how it all fits together.
 As the fellow progresses in their knowledge there will be more work on evaluating a surveillance system and special projects.